willhaslett/covid-19-growth/README.md

  [started containing extensive county-level data](https://github.com/CSSEGISandData/COVID-19/blob/master/csse_covid_19_data/csse_covid_19_daily_reports/03-23-2020.csv) for the US.
 In addition, the time series files
  [have been deprecated](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series)
  in favor of new CSV files in the same directory.
-It is unclear whether or not the new time series files will contain the new couty level data.
-Currently, [they do not.](https://github.com/CSSEGISandData/COVID-19/blob/master/csse_covid_19_data/csse_covid_19_time_series/time_series_covid19_confirmed_global.csv).
+It is unclear whether or not the new time series files will contain the new county level data.
+Currently, [they do not.](https://github.com/CSSEGISandData/COVID-19/blob/master/csse_covid_19_data/csse_covid_19_time_series/time_series_covid19_confirmed_global.csv)
  The URLs in [lib/constants.py](https://github.com/willhaslett/covid-19-growth/blob/master/lib/constants.py) have been updated to point at the new case and death time series files.
 Note that no new times series file has been provided for recoveries.